arynsampson/product-catalogue/README.md

 # React Product Catalog

 A modern product catalog application built with React that demonstrates core React concepts including state management, component architecture, derived state, and API integration.
+The main goal for this application was to learn apply basic React concepts.

 ## Features